Raspberry Beret: Reception

 Cash Box described the single as "an immediately accessible track, melodic and teasingly sexual."
+Greg Tate of Spin said it was, "a typical Prince sex fantasy set to an arrangement reminiscent of the softer side of Abbey Road."

 Following Prince's death, "Raspberry Beret" re-charted on the Billboard Hot 100 at number 33 on the chart dated the week of May 14, 2016.
 As of April 30, 2016, it has sold 691,421 copies in the United States.

 Music video

-The video for the song was directed primarily by Prince, with animation created by Colossal Pictures co-founder Drew Takahashi.
+The video for the song was filmed on June 5, 1985 at S.I.R. in Los Angeles.
+It was directed primarily by Prince, with animation created by Colossal Pictures co-founder Drew Takahashi.
 It combines footage of Prince & The Revolution performing the song surrounded by dancers and overlaid with various animations.
 The video uses an extended version of the song with a longer intro.
 Guitarist Pat Smear of Germs and Foo Fighters fame, appears as one of the background dancers in the video but, according to bandmate Dave Grohl, he was nearly fired.
 In the 2010 book I Want My MTV, Grohl elaborates further: "everyone has to do a synchronized dance.
-Pat can't dance so they sent him home[...]
+Pat [couldn’t] dance so they sent him home[...]
 Prince whispers in the bodyguard's ear.
 The bodyguard says, "You can stay.
 He likes your hair."
+It also features the debut of actress Jackie Swanson who hands Prince his guitar.

-In the same book, producer Simon Fields also recalls production on the video: "For 'Raspberry Beret', we filmed a whole video, then Prince got a Japanese animator to do a completely different video and we mashed the two up."
+In the same book, producer Simon Fields also recalled production on the video: "For 'Raspberry Beret', we filmed a whole video, then Prince got a Japanese animator to do a completely different video and we mashed the two up."

-In an interview with Earl Jones, Jones recalls that Prince damaged his hair so poorly prior to the Raspberry Beret video that "the hairstyle... was literally all I could do with it."
+In an interview with Prince’s hair stylist Earl Jones, he stated that Prince damaged his hair so badly prior to the Raspberry Beret video that "the hairstyle [in the video] was literally all I could do with it."

 Live performances

 "Raspberry Beret" remained a perennial live favourite in Prince's concerts for many years.
 It was initially performed in a full version for his 1986 Hit N Run World Tour whilst later performances including those on his Lovesexy Tour feature it as a stripped-down piece performed solely by Prince on piano, often as part of a medley with other songs from around the same period.

-Warren Zevon performed the song on Late Show with David Letterman.
+Warren Zevon performed the song on Late Night with David Letterman.
 Zevon had previously recorded a version as part of the Hindu Love Gods, which was released in 1990.

 Legacy

-"Raspberry Beret" is widely considered one of Prince's finest songs.
 In 2016, Paste ranked the song number eight on their list of the 50 greatest Prince songs, and in 2022, American Songwriter ranked the song number four on their list of the 10 greatest Prince songs.